The pros and cons of elimination diets for autoimmune and inflammationSep 23, 2022

 You also need to commit to following the plan for 30-90 days, if not longer.
 This can be difficult for some people, especially if you’re a social person.
-That’s where the plan, Reality-Based Meal Planning and practical tips to stay the course (like meal planning, product swaps and personal accountability) come in handy.
+That’s where professional guidance and using tools like Reality-Based Meal Planning to stay the course (like meal templates, product swaps and personal accountability) come in handy.

 You can use a simple pen and paper or a fancy app.
 For instance, I have a food tracking app for my clients that they can download onto their phone and simply upload photos of what they're eating and symptoms that arise.
 This way,

 In addition to food, I also take into consideration sleep, movement, stress and bowel movements which can also influence inflammatory symptoms ... autoimmune and inflammation are reflective of nutrition, digestive, lifestyle, nervous system and environmental imbalances in total.

 Elimination diets can be a very useful tool to identify food sensitivities.
 They can be empowering and customized and greatly reduce inflammation in the body.